-The same accounting policies and methods of computation have generally been followed in the financial year statements as those employed in the Group's annual financial statements for the year ended 30 June 2020.
+Accounting policies and methods of computation have generally been consistently applied in these financial statements as those employed in the Group's annual financial statements for the year ended 30 June 2021.

 b.
 Principles of consolidation

 The consolidated financial statements incorporate all of the assets, liabilities and results of the parent International Base Metals Limited and all of the subsidiaries.
 Subsidiaries are entities the parent controls.
 The parent controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 A list of the subsidiaries is provided in Note 18.